The N. Central Florida area is loaded with things to do for the entire family to enjoy.

-Ocala is the “Horse Capital of the World”, so there is no shortage of facilities and businesses that offer equestrian activities and lessons.
+Ocala is the “Horse Capital of the World”, so there is no question that horse back riding would rank at the top of things to do.

 From trail heads to dressage competition and training, you can use your favorite search engine or Yelp reviews to find the perfect business for your equestrian needs.